IAB-IITJ/DecordFace/README.md

 \* denotes the case where the clean error was observed to be greater than $40$%.

 ### Mean Corruption Embedding Invariance (mCEI) (&uarr;) Leaderbaord
 The mCEI metric measures the performance under corruption using the cosine similarity between the clean and corrupt embeddings.
-Here we have created the leaderboard based on the _higher severity protocol_.
+Here, we report the leaderboard based on the _high severity protocol_.

 | Model Name       | Backbone           | AgeDB -_facet_ | CALFW -_facet_ | CPLFW -_facet_ | CFP-FP -_facet_ | IJB-C -_facet_ |
 |------------------|--------------------|:-----:|:-----:|:-----:|:------:|:-----:|